Kenneth Wainstein completes independent investigation into academic irregularities at the University of North Carolina at Chapel Hill.

-Kenneth L. Wainstein is the Chair of the firm's Business Fraud Group.
+Kenneth Wainstein is Chair of the firm's White Collar Defense and Investigations Group.
 He focuses his practice on corporate internal investigations and civil and criminal enforcement proceedings.
-With a record of sustained accomplishment in significant positions in the U.S. government in the areas of criminal enforcement and national security, he brings clients a deep understanding of the substantive and procedural issues involved in white collar defense.
-His 20 years of public service have garnered him an intimate knowledge of Justice Department policy, extensive crisis management skills, credibility among prosecutors and regulators, and strong relationships with Congress, the District of Columbia bench and bar, and U.S. Attorneys around the country.
+With experience in significant positions in the U.S. government in the areas of criminal enforcement and national security, he brings clients a deep understanding of the substantive and procedural issues involved in white collar defense.
+His 20 years of public service have garnered him an intimate knowledge of Justice Department policy, extensive crisis management skills, credibility among prosecutors and regulators, and strong relationships with Congress, the District of Columbia bench and bar and U.S. Attorneys around the country.

 In 2008, after 19 years at the Justice Department, Ken was named Homeland Security Advisor by President George W. Bush.
 In this capacity, he coordinated the nation's counterterrorism, homeland security, infrastructure protection, and disaster response and recovery efforts.
 He advised the President, convened and chaired meetings of the Cabinet Officers on the Homeland Security Council, and oversaw the inter-agency coordination process for homeland security and counterterrorism programs.